zapt-ai-platform-apps/223d9c82-659f-4d3b-8323-8128e908864d/README.md

 # Joke App

-Welcome to the Joke App!
 This application allows users to view, create, and fetch jokes using a user-friendly interface.

 ## User Journeys